GasimoCodes/Subtitler-Dev/docs/manual/event.md

 _layout: landing
 ---
 # Events
-Subtitler allows you to subscribe simple C# events to subtitle entries.
-These events are fired when the corresponding entry is displayed.
+Subtitler allows subscription to simple C# events within subtitle entries.
+These events trigger when their corresponding entry appears.

 ## ScriptableEvent
 A [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) file.
-Can be created using the *Gasimo/ScriptableEvent* context menu.
+Can be created using the *Gasimo/Subtitler/ScriptableEvent* context menu.
 You can subscribe to the ScriptableEvent by calling

 ```csharp